WRISE Launches Dubai Office To Penetrate The Middle Eastern Markets

-(MENAFN- Media OutReach Newswire) New Chief Executive Officer (CEO) and team to serve UHNW clients in the UAE and grow opportunities in the region SINGAPORE, HONG KONG SAR and DUBAI, UAE - Media OutReach Newswire - 30 January 2024 - WRISE Group today announced the official establishment of WRISE Middle East, its Dubai subsidiary office dedicated to serving the operational needs of the ultra-rich and their family offices in the United Arab Emirates (UAE) and across the greater Middle Eastern region, following the award of the Category 3C licence in 2022.
+(MENAFN- Media OutReach Newswire) SINGAPORE, HONG KONG SAR and DUBAI, UAE - Media OutReach Newswire - 30 January 2024 - WRISE Group today announced the official establishment of WRISE Middle East, its Dubai subsidiary office dedicated to serving the operational needs of the ultra-rich and their family offices in the United Arab Emirates (UAE) and across the greater Middle Eastern region, following the award of the Category 3C licence in 2022.

 The UAE's economy has been a beacon of light in today's volatile financial climate, with the World Bank estimating its expansion to hit 3.7% in 2024, up from its previous estimate of 3.4% respectively.
 Dubai, as UAE's most populous city and the capital of the Emirate of Dubai, is the country's financial gateway to the Middle East, Europe and the world, thus presenting numerous opportunities for WRISE Group to grow its business.